cincheo/sh3do-getting-started/README.md

 ## Moving to prod

 Convinced with the demos?
 Now you can embed SH3DO into your actual production website.
-Please visit [SH3DO](https://www.sweethome3d.online) to carefully select a plan that fits your need and contact me to get the corresponding API key.
+Please visit [SH3DO](https://www.sweethome3d.online) to carefully select a plan that fits your need and contact CINCHEO to get the corresponding API key.

 Not sure yet how it works or what it can do?
-Read more in the documentation section below and contact me @[SH3DO](https://www.sweethome3d.online) if you have specific questions.
+Read more in the documentation section below and contact CINCHEO @[SH3DO](https://www.sweethome3d.online) if you have specific questions.
+Please take into account that this service is still beta and that the documentation will be improved in a close future.

 Not sure yet if it can work for your use case?
 Take into account that CINCHEO also provides development services to customize SH3DO to any business requirements.
-Please don't hesitate to contact me @[SH3DO](https://www.sweethome3d.online) in order to discuss it.
+Please don't hesitate to contact CINCHEO @[SH3DO](https://www.sweethome3d.online) in order to discuss it.

 ## Documentation

 Documentation is available [here](docs/sh3d.online.pdf) ([online version](docs/sh3d.online.md)).

-Browse the [docs](docs) directory for more details.

 ## History and Licensing Note